mikeneilens/codechallenge/challenge12/README.md

 I created a new class called OwnedLocation which gives the status of the location, e.g. what's been built on it and whether it is mortgaged.
 I created a new getter called ownedLocations on GameLedger that does the following to work out who owns each location:

 * map each transaction into an OwnedLocation.
 The status of each location can be derived directly from the transaction in most cases.
 For transactions where a building is sold the OwnedLocation needs to contain the property smaller than the one sold.
-Only include transactions which process locations.
+Any new transaction types that deal with Location need to be added to the getter here.

 * reverse the list, so newest ownedLocations appear first.

 * use distinctBy to only include the latest status of each location.